axolotlmaid/options-profiles/README.md

 Options Profiles lets you load and save your options as profiles from in-game.

-You may use this mod in modpacks.
+You may use this mod in modpacks / clients.

 ## Features
 - Profiles are saved in a folder called "options-profiles" in the specified ".minecraft" directory.